c-d-cotton/dsge-perturbation/README.md

 # Introduction
 General codes for DSGE perturbation.
-Includes methods for occbin.
-Incomplete attempts at continuous time DSGE modelling as well.
+Includes methods for occasionally binding constraints, Bayesian simulation and continuous time (though likely covering only simple cases).

-A full guide for the different functions can be found at http://www.cdcotton.com/review/macro-technique/technique-dsge/mydsge.html.
-Example codes can be found at nopubliclocation/dsge-perturbation-examples/
+There is a manual explaining the different functions at manual/manual.pdf.
+Example codes can be found at \url{https://github.com/c-d-cotton/dsge-perturbation-examples/}.

 # Installation
 <!---INSTALLATION_STANDARD_START.-->